 **please note that this course takes place partially in New York City.
 It also includes a $800 program fee (not including travel costs) in addition to tuition.

-The first few days will be entirely digital, held virtually so students may participate in class discussion from anywhere in the world.
+The first few days of the course will be entirely digital, held virtually so students may participate in class discussion from anywhere in the world.
+It will require daily intensive reading and writing.
 The second week will transpire in New York City.
 Combining scholarly literature with exploratory site visits to television studios, book publishers, newspapers, radio stations, and music executives provides a pragmatic approach to learning.
-Students will walk away with a better understanding of how established media conglomerates avoid falling behind in the city that never sleeps.
+Students will gain a better understanding of how journalism thrives in New York City.